noahvans/mariadb-connector-net/README.md

-# mariadb-connector-cs
+# mariadb-connector-net
-MariaDB Connector/CS is used to connect applications developed in C#, VB.NET or any .Net framework application to MariaDB and MySQL databases.
+MariaDB Connector/NET is used to connect applications developed in C#, VB.NET or any .Net framework application to MariaDB and MySQL databases.
 MariaDB Connector/CS is LGPL licensed.

 Build Status
 ------------